benwade37/MenuK9/README.md

 Planning and Design AI tools like Copilot were used to generate ideas and suggestions for the project.
 These tools provided insights and recommendations for the website's layout, features, and functionality.
 This helped streamline the planning and design process and ensure a more user-friendly and engaging final product.
 AI was also used on Lucidchart to create an ERD model.

 I also used Balsamiq to create the wireframes easily.
 Which can be seen above.

+ChatGPT was used for layout queries - particulary the mobile format, where I was very confused.
+It helped resolve some issues, but not the menu page on small screens, this will hopefully be dealt with.

 Code Generation